What is the difference between KYC and AML?

 1. Front of the ID

-2. Back of the ID and
+2. Back of the ID

 3. A selfie

 The automation performs mobile ID verification by checking that the ID is formatted correctly on the front and back.
 It also checks that the information in the barcode matches what is displayed on the front of the ID.
 It then queries the USPS database to confirm that the address on the ID exists.
 Lastly, it moves to the pictures, calculating a confidence percentage in facial match between the photo on the ID and the selfie supplied by the customer.
-The selfie is run through anti-spoofing processes to assure it is legitimate.
+The selfie is run through anti-spoofing processes to ensure it is legitimate.

 The customer’s picture is first compared to a database of known faces to ensure that a human face is indeed pictured.
 A complex algorithm then maps the customer’s face and compares the unique layout of the pictured face to the face on the ID provided.
 The mobile ID verification automation can then see more definitively whether or not the faces match and provides a percentage to represent the confidence it has in the faces being the same.
 Additionally, our Document Verification System can verify most identification documents including driver’s licenses, passports, passport cards, green cards, and international documents with an MRZ (Machine Readable Zone).